Social Icons

 Directed by Andy and Larry Wachowski

-The Matrix Revolutions is suppose to the climax of this franchise, but in the end it ended up being the worse of the three, the movie actually brought the whole Matrix to an end, but in an anti climax kind of way.
+The Matrix Revolutions is supposed to be the climax of this franchise, but in the end, it turned out to be the worst of the three.
+The movie actually brought the whole Matrix saga to an end, but in an anticlimactic kind of way.

-The movie said to have cost close to the same as the second, The Matrix Reloaded but due to (my opinion) the lost of interest due to the fact that the second kind of takes you to a place where you have more questions than answers, you are left wondering what is the whole point, which could be the reason why this last one made like same as the firstbut like half of the second.
+The movie is said to have cost close to the same as the second film, The Matrix Reloaded, but due to (in my opinion) the loss of interest caused by the second movie leaving you with more questions than answers, you’re left wondering what the whole point is.
+This could be why the last film made about the same as the first but only half of what the second made.

-Also out of the three this had the lowest review rating.
-The movie draws you (well the second movie) to a point and tells you that all this has happened 5 times before now, so there is a possibility that things might not change and the matrix will reset and the war will continue, but this 6th reboot of the matrix is supposed to be different because in this new matrix love is involved.
-Neo’s (Keanu Reeves) love for Trinity (Carrie-Anne Moss) is supposed to be the difference between “The One” in this sixth matrix reboot and the others and the oracle believes that is all it will take.
+Also, out of the three, this one had the lowest review ratings.
+The second movie draws you to a point and tells you that all of this has happened five times before, so there’s a possibility that things might not change—the Matrix will reset, and the war will continue.
+But this sixth reboot of the Matrix is supposed to be different because, in this new version, love is involved.
+Neo’s (Keanu Reeves) love for Trinity (Carrie-Anne Moss) is supposed to be the difference between “The One” in this sixth Matrix reboot and the others, and the Oracle believes that’s all it will take.

-The movie focuses more on change and the ability to trust yourself more than what is going on around you.
-In the end of the second we saw that Neo’s power extends beyond the matrix into the real world.
-In the end of The Matrix Reloaded Neo fell into a coma because he used his power too soon in the real world and he got stuck in a place between the matrix and the real world.
+The movie focuses more on change and the ability to trust yourself rather than what’s going on around you.
+At the end of the second film, we saw that Neo’s power extends beyond the Matrix into the real world.
+In The Matrix Reloaded, Neo fell into a coma because he used his power too soon in the real world and got stuck in a place between the Matrix and the real world.

-The movie carries on for a long time keeping you at the edge of your sit, with Neo going up to face the source, Agent Smith (Hugo Weaving) has practically taking over the matrix and the machines are closing in on Zion so for a long time you are kept at the edge of your sit as you eagerly wait to see how it will all play out in the end.
+The movie carries on for a long time, keeping you on the edge of your seat.
+Neo goes up to face the Source, Agent Smith (Hugo Weaving) has practically taken over the Matrix, and the machines are closing in on Zion.
+For a long time, you’re kept on the edge of your seat, eagerly waiting to see how it will all play out in the end.

-The visual effects here is not as captivating as it was in the second because it seems recycled, but there is one thing that is very captivating in the movie is the driving of Niobe (Jada Pinkett Smith) although you know it is all visual effect and CGI but they made it very high tense.
+The visual effects here aren’t as captivating as they were in the second film because they seem recycled.
+But one thing that’s very captivating is Niobe’s (Jada Pinkett Smith) driving scene.
+Even though you know it’s all visual effects and CGI, they made it incredibly tense.

-So at the end of the second and may not want to carry on (because I didn’t), but I guess there is no point why not just finish it.
+So, at the end of the second film, you may not want to carry on (I didn’t), but I guess there’s no point in not finishing it.

 0 comments: